Why is recycling in the tights industry not a solution?

 In fact, almost 130 million pairs of tights are sold today in France (in 2018) and represent on average more than 7,315 tonnes of waste per year (according to HOP).

-Our tights biodegrade in a record time of under 5 years compared to 40 to 100 years for traditional tights.
+Our tights biodegrade in a record time of 5 years compared to 40 to 100 years for traditional tights and tights made with recycled yarns.
 This means they reduce the time a pair of tights pollute the planet by 80%.

 The use of our yarn takes advantage of the development methods to recycle waste via anaerobic digestion: an option developed as part of the goal to move from a linear to a circular economy for the near future.*.